-No, I need to make money when I sell it, and I can’t do that unless I pay considerably less than retail price.
+No, I need to make money when I sell equipment (business, profit, etc), so I must acquire it for much less than the retail price.

-I’m often asked this question, something along the lines of:
+I’m typically asked this question, along the lines of:

-My car is worth 10 grand, it’s not been professionally inspected, valued, has no service history, and I live in another state, but would you pay 15 grand for it?
+My car is worth 10 grand, it’s not been professionally inspected or valued, has no service history, and I live in another state, but would you pay 15 grand for it?

 Discover more from LiQUiD AUDiO